LLNL/quandary/README.md

 This can be undone with
 `git update-index --no-assume-unchanged .spack_env/spack.yaml` -->

+## Building without Spack using CMake

-## Manually installing Petsc
+### Manually install Petsc dependency
-If you don't want to use Spack to install dependencies as explained above, you can follow these steps to install Petsc yourself, and then use CMake to install Quandary using the existing Petsc intallation, see below.
+If you don't want to use Spack to install all dependencies as explained above, you can follow these steps to install Petsc yourself, and then use CMake to install Quandary using the existing Petsc intallation, see below.

 On MacOS, you can `brew install petsc`, or check out [https://petsc.org/release/] for the latest installation guide.
 As a quick start, you can try this:
  * Download tarball for Petsc here [https://ftp.mcs.anl.gov/pub/petsc/release-snapshots/].